REtipster provides real estate guidance — not legal advice.

 The final method to conduct business as a real estate wholesaler is to simply buy a property, close on it, then market it for sale.

-This was our strategy at Simple Wholesaling because it gave us the most control.
-This method requires a lot of working capital (i.e. – cash) on hand, but it gives you the most security by far.
+When wholesaling real estate, this method of closing requires a lot of working capital (i.e. – cash) on hand, but it also gives you the most control over the process.

 Let’s go back to the example we used above …